 Undoubtedly Ahijah has great hopes for Jeroboam's rule.
 After all, God has chosen him and saved him from Solomon's murderous wrath, and has allowed him to be named "king over all Israel" (12: 20).

 But Jeroboam fears that his subjects might want to return to Jerusalem, which is not under his control, to worship in the Temple.
 So he has two golden calves made, and tells his people, "You have gone up to Jerusalem long enough.
 Here are your gods, O Israel, which brought you up out of the land of Egypt" (12: 28b).
-He offers sacrifices on the altars of the calves he's made.
+He offers sacrifices on the altars of the calves he has made.

 Not only are Ajihah's hopes dashed, but his next encounter with King Jeroboam, or rather the king's wife, is heartbreaking.
 Jeroboam's son is taken ill, and the king tells his wife to go to Ahijah to ask what will happen to the child.
 Knowing how he has disappointed the prophet, Jeroboam tells her to meet Ahijah in disguise so he won't know her.
 But God reveals her coming to Ahijah, and instructs him to tell her that evil will come upon Jeroboam's house because he has misused the gifts God gave him.
 She returns home with this terrible news, and as she reaches her threshold, the boy dies.